rrhett/scoreboard/README.md

 For development:

-$ docker build -t scoreboard .
 $ yarn run dev

-First, this builds a local docker image out of the source directory.

-Then this starts a docker container, installs all the dependencies within the docker container, and runs the app in the docker container, but will bind mount the current directory so changes are reflected live.
+This starts a docker node container with yarn modern, installs all the dependencies within the docker container, and runs the app in the docker container, but will bind mount the current directory so changes are reflected live.

-TODO: see if I can simplify the script to use node:lts-alpine or similar.
-Right now scoreboard is required to install the latest yarn properly.

 ## Testing